Literally the BEST Chicken Noodle Soup

 This is literally the BEST chicken noodle soup recipe EVER!
 The flavoring is absolutely incredible, and the ingredients are simple.
 Colder days are here and still ahead of us, and you know a good chicken noodle soup is going to be needed to get you through.
 This soup is perfect because it’s so hearty and filled with chunks of chicken, thick slices of vegetables, and all the flavor you can imagine with simple and easy ingredients.

-Chicken noodle soup is made for those days when you are sick and just need some comfort food to fill you up and warm your core.
+Homemade chicken noodle soup is made for those days when you are sick and just need some comfort food to fill you up and warm your core.
 When I make this soup, my entire family loves it, and I know that yours will too!
-Pair this soup with some homemade bread or rolls, and you will be all set!
+Pair this soup with easy no-knead bread, my Grandma’s homemade bread, or these rolls, and you’re all set!
 Trust me when I say that you will want to double this recipe to have more often than not this winter season.

 Ingredients to Make Chicken Noodle Soup